A Verification Theorem for Threshold-Indexability of Real-State Discounted Restless Bandits: Introduction.

-To apply the Whittle index policy to a particular RMABP model, two roadblocks must be overcome: the first is to establish indexability for the constituent projects; the second is to devise an efficient index-computing scheme.
-Typically, researchers have tackled both issues through ad hoc approaches that exploit the special structure of the model at hand.
+Yet, to apply Whittle's index policy to a given RMABP model researchers need to overcome two roadblocks: (1) establish \emph{indexability} (existence of the index) for the projects in the model at hand; and (2) devise an efficient index-computing scheme.